khadijaelm24/School-services-management/README.md

 ### Admin Space:

 The application validates all the information provided by students while filling out the form before definitively validating its submission for further administrative processing.
-In addition, this application enables administrators to access to their space, in order to: <br><br>
+In addition, this application enables administrators to access to their space, in order to: <br>

 <ul>
   <li>Consult detailed statistics about the number of: threated and unthreated, validated and refused and requested documents, via the main dashboard</li>